boxyhq/.github/profile/README.md

 <img src="https://boxyhq.com/img/logo-large-white-bkg.png"  width="603" height="164">

 BoxyHQ helps developers automate product security and provides low-code APIs to enable enterprise-compliant security via simple and efficient integrations.
-This includes SAML SSO, audit logs, directory sync and privacy vault.
+This includes SAML SSO, audit logs, directory sync, and privacy vault.

 Through its commercial open source shift left approach, it intends to become the leading Developer Security platform; think of it as an extension of your security team if you don't have one.